 Taking a multivitamin without knowing your blood levels is like correcting your eyesight without an eye exam.
 The risk of overdosing exists, particularly for fat-soluble vitamins (A, D, E, K) that accumulate in the body.

 Underdosing is more common and more insidious.
-The RDA for vitamin D (5 mcg) is vastly insufficient for a deficient individual, where a blood test might justify 50 to 100 mcg per day.
+The RDA for vitamin D (5 µg) is set on a population average, where a blood test lets you target a serum range and adjust the intake accordingly, within the maximums authorised on each market.
 The same logic applies to magnesium, zinc, and B vitamins.